August 2016: Learn how to stream live video on the social network

 How to Shoot

 For now, you can only broadcast live videos from Apple or Android mobile devices.
 To start, open up the status bar as if you’re going to make a new post.
-In the bottom right corner you’ll see an icon of a human figure.
+In the bottom right corner you’ll see an icon of a a camera with an eye on it..
 That’s the “Live” button.

-Press it, and you’ll get a chance to prep your livestream.
+Press it, and you’ll get a chance to prep your Livestream.
 You can choose whether you want the stream to be shown to everyone on Facebook, only your friends or just you.
 This setting seems to default to whatever audience you selected for your last post, so make sure to check it before you begin streaming.
-You can also write a description for your livestream during this prep phase.
+You can also write a description of your Livestream during this prep phase.

 Facebook is also incorporating Live streaming into groups and events, so it will be easy to share footage from a birthday party to people who can’t attend or stream a recreational sports league’s game directly to its Facebook group.